SurajTC/React-Projects/README.md

 # Front-end Projects

-This repository is a collection of front-end projects focusing on various aspects of web development and built using React.Js and Next.Js
+A collection of front-end projects focusing on various aspects of web development and built using React.Js and Next.Js